-Net Decrease in Net Assets Resulting from Operations
+Net Increase (Decrease) in Net Assets Resulting from Operations

-Net decrease in net assets resulting from operations for the years ended December 31, 2017 and 2016 were \$1,436,295 and \$903,041, respectively.
-The net decrease in net assets resulting from operations for the year ended December 31, 2017 was primarily due to management fees and professional fees incurred, partially offset by interest and other income earned from our portfolio investments and the net change in unrealized appreciation related to our warrants for common stock of Aspen Group, Inc. The net decrease in net assets resulting from operations for the year ended December 31, 2016 was primarily due to management fees, organizational expenses and professional fees incurred.
-There was no net increase (decrease) in net assets resulting from operations for the period ended December 31, 2015 as we had not yet commenced operations.
+We had a net increase in net assets resulting from operations of \$11,757,516 for the year ended December 31, 2018, as compared to a net decrease in net assets resulting from operations of \$1,436,295 and \$903,041 for the years ended December 31, 2017 and 2016, respectively.
+The net increase in net assets resulting from operations for the year ended December 31, 2018 from the year ended December 31, 2017 is attributable to increased interest income earned on our portfolio investments and the gain on our warrants for preferred stock of Placecast, Inc. The net decrease in net assets resulting from operations for the year ended December 31, 2017 was primarily due to management fees and professional fees incurred, partially offset by interest and other income earned from our portfolio investments and the net change in unrealized appreciation related to our warrants for common stock of Aspen Group, Inc. The net decrease in net assets resulting from operations for the year ended December 31, 2016 was primarily due to management fees, organizational expenses and professional fees incurred.